Combined Joint Expeditionary Force: History and development

+"We will develop a Combined Joint Expeditionary Force suitable for a wide range of scenarios, up to and including high intensity operations.
+It will involve all three Services: there will be a land component comprised [sic] formations at national brigade level, maritime and air components with their associated Headquarters, and logistics and support functions.
+It will not involve standing forces but will be available at notice for bilateral, NATO, European Union, United Nations or other operations.
+We will begin with combined air and land exercises during 2011 and will develop the concept before the next UK-France Summit and progress towards full capability in subsequent years.
+The Force will stimulate greater interoperability and coherence in military doctrine, training and equipment requirements."

 In 2012, the UK-France Summit revealed further information on the CJEF.
 The two governments reaffirmed their commitments, stating that their recent expeditionary operations in Libya had proven the CJEF's relevance.
 It was announced that the CJEF would be operational from 2016 and that it would be "an early entry force capable of facing multiple threats up to the highest intensity".
 The two governments also agreed to continue the development of a joint maritime task group force which would be available by 2020 and comprise maritime assets owned by both countries.
 A joint exercise, named Exercise Corsican Lion, was also announced to test and further develop the CJEF, which subsequently took place in October 2012.

 In 2013, a large-scale joint amphibious exercise in the Red Sea, named Exercise Djibouti Lion, was cancelled.
 British Defence Minister Mark Francois stated that it was cancelled due to "administrative issues" and not due to a lack of resources as the media had reported.

 During the 2014 UK-France Summit, both governments announced that "good progress" was being made on the delivery of the CJEF.
 The creation of an integrated national Joint Task Force Headquarters was announced, as well as a Combined Logistics Support Group to sustain the CJEF.
 Two major exercises to take place in 2015 and 2016 were also announced.

 In April 2016, Exercise Griffin Strike began to take place in the UK involving up to 5,000 personnel.
 It was dubbed the CJEF's "biggest development test" by the UK Ministry of Defence and involved land, air and sea components.
-Typhoon fighters of the Royal Air Force and Rafale fighters of the French Air Force were deployed to RAF Leeming in North Yorkshire.
+Eurofighter Typhoon fighters of the Royal Air Force and Dassault Rafale fighters of the French Air Force were deployed to RAF Leeming in North Yorkshire.
 At sea, Royal Navy ships, including HMS Ocean, HMS Bulwark and HMS Duncan, combined with French Navy ships, including the Dixmude, Cassard and La Motte-Picquet.
 On land, elements of the British Army’s 3rd (UK) Division and the French Army's 7th Mechanised Brigade, including paratroopers, armoured units and infantrymen, came together.